-- An adoption order shall not be made unless (1) - the infant is free for adoption by virtue of an order made under Article 12 or by order of a court of competent jurisdiction in any other part of the British Islands; or - (b) in the case of each parent or guardian of the infant the Court is satisfied that - - (i) the parent or guardian freely, and with full understanding of what is involved, agrees unconditionally to the making of an adoption order, whether or not he or she knows the identity of the applicants, or - (ii) the parent or guardian's agreement to the making of the adoption order should be dispensed with on a ground specified in paragraph (2).37 - (2) The grounds mentioned in paragraph (1)(b)(ii) are that the parent or guardian - - (a) cannot be found or is incapable of giving agreement; - (b) is withholding his or her agreement unreasonably; - (c) has persistently failed without reasonable cause to exercise his or her rights, duties, obligations and liabilities as a parent or guardian in respect of the infant; - (d) has abandoned or neglected the infant; - (e) subject to paragraph (4) has persistently ill-treated the infant; - (f) has seriously ill-treated the infant; - is incapable of caring for the infant or is of such habits or mode of (g) life as to be unfit to have the care of the infant.38 - Agreement is ineffective for the purposes of paragraph (1)(b)(i) if given (3) by the mother less than 6 weeks after the infant's birth.39 - (4) Paragraph (2)(e) does not apply unless because of the ill-treatment or for other reasons, the rehabilitation of the infant within the household of the parent, or guardian is unlikely. - (5) Where there has been a finding by a court of competent jurisdiction as to any grounds specified in paragraph (2)(c), (d), (e), (f) or (g) in the course of earlier proceedings to which the parent or guardian was given the opportunity of being a party, that finding shall be sufficient but not conclusive evidence of those grounds. - (6) Before making an adoption order in the case of an infant whose father does not have parental responsibility for the infant, the Court shall satisfy itself in relation to any person claiming to be the father that - - he has no intention of applying within the next 6 months for an (a) order under Article 5 of the Children (Jersey) Law 2002 or a residence order under Article 10 of that Law; or - (b) if he did make any such application, it would be likely to be refused.40
+- (1) An adoption order shall not be made unless - (a) the child is free for adoption by virtue of an order made under Article 12 or by order of a court of competent jurisdiction in any other part of the British Islands; or - (b) in the case of each parent or guardian of the child the Court is satisfied that - the parent or guardian freely, and with full understanding of what is involved, agrees unconditionally to the making of an adoption order, whether or not he or she knows the identity of the applicants, or - (ii) the parent or guardian's agreement to the making of the adoption order should be dispensed with on a ground specified in paragraph (2). - (2) The grounds mentioned in paragraph (1)(b)(ii) are that the parent or guardian -

+- (a) cannot be found or is incapable of giving agreement; - (b) is withholding his or her agreement unreasonably; - (c) has persistently failed without reasonable cause to exercise his or her rights, duties, obligations and liabilities as a parent or guardian in respect of the child; - (d) has abandoned or neglected the child; - (e) subject to paragraph (4) has persistently ill-treated the child; - (f) has seriously ill-treated the child; - (g) is incapable of caring for the child or is of such habits or mode of life as to be unfit to have the care of the child. - (3) Agreement is ineffective for the purposes of paragraph (1)(b)(i) if given by the mother less than 6 weeks after the child's birth. - (4) Paragraph (2)(e) does not apply unless because of the ill-treatment or for other reasons, the rehabilitation of the child within the household of the parent, or guardian is unlikely. - (5) Where there has been a finding by a court of competent jurisdiction as to any grounds specified in paragraph (2)(c), (d), (e), (f) or (g) in the course of earlier proceedings to which the parent or guardian was given the opportunity of being a party, that finding shall be sufficient but not conclusive evidence of those grounds. - (6) Before making an adoption order in the case of a child whose father does not have parental responsibility for the child, the Court shall satisfy itself in relation to any person claiming to be the father that - - (a) he has no intention of applying within the next 6 months for an order under Article 5 of the Children (Jersey) Law 2002 or a residence order under Article 10 of that Law; or - (b) if he did make any such application, it would be likely to be refused.